fobser/draft-fobser-dnsop-dnssec-keyrecovery/draft-fobser-dnsop-dnssec-keyrestore.md

 data with its integrity protected by signatures.
 Signed zones can be added to the normal, established backup procedures.

+The rest of the document describes procedures on how to restore DNSSEC signing functionality with only a backup of the signed zone available.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}